jumpnow/jumpnowtek-site/_posts/2014-02-23-Duovero-RTC.md

 ### Init scripts

-You need some additional software to ensure that the system time gets restored from the RTC value on startup and that the RTC gets set to system time on shutdown.
+You need some additional userland software to ensure that

+- system time gets restored from the RTC value on startup
+- the RTC gets set to system time on shutdown

 With Yocto built systems the **busybox-hwclock** package adds an init.d script to do this.

 The script is called **/etc/init.d/hwclock.sh**.

-You probably want to include this package in your image recipe.

 [duovero]: https://store.gumstix.com/index.php/category/43/